Purina Bella Logo

 Dog food ingredients in the United States are listed in descending order of pre-cooked weight.
 The first 5 ingredients typically constitute a significant portion of the recipe.

-For Purina Bella, these are the most common ingredients found within the first 5 dog food ingredients.
+For Beneful, these are the most common ingredients found within the first 5 dog food ingredients.

 4. liver

-As you can see, the most common first ingredient in Purina Bella is beef.
-The most common 2nd ingredient is meat by-products, followed by meat by-products, liver, and chicken.
+As you can see, the most common first ingredient in Beneful is chicken.
+The most common 2nd ingredient is chicken, followed by wheat gluten, liver, and meat by-products.

 Artificial Food Coloring Dyes